DeSantis doubles down as Florida again breaks COVID record

 The spike has come as DeSantis and local officials have fought over how to protect children and staff as the school year begins.

 Broward County's school board voted last week to require facial coverings when in-person learning resumes this month, enforcing the latest recommendations of the U.S. Centers for Disease Control and Prevention.
-But the board reversed itself after DeSantis signed an executive order preventing mask mandates in schools, and empowering the state to deny funding to any districts that don't comply.
+But the board reversed itself after DeSantis barred mandates and threatened to cut funding from districts that don't comply.

 Broward's board had responded to the latest science on the virus, which suggests that while vaccinated people are extremely unlikely to be hospitalized or die from COVID-19, they can still spread infection among those who haven't had their shots.
 This revelation prompted the CDC to recommend "universal indoor masking for all teachers, staff, students, and visitors to K-12 schools, regardless of vaccination status.”